ccxxj/webserver/docs/resources.md

 - [listen](https://man7.org/linux/man-pages/man2/listen.2.html): listens for connections on a socket.
 - [poll](https://man7.org/linux/man-pages/man2/poll.2.html): waits for one of a set of file descriptors to become ready to perform I/O.
 - [accept](https://man7.org/linux/man-pages/man2/accept.2.html): accepts a connection on a socket.
+- [Select](https://www.lowtek.com/sockets/select.html): we're not using it but it might be helpful to read about it

 **CGI Doc**